alejoriosm04/NumeriSketch/README.md

 # NumeriSketch

 **NumeriSketch** is a web-based application designed to visualize and graph various numerical methods covered in the course "Numerical Analysis" (ST0256) taught at EAFIT University by Prof. Julian Rendon.
-This project provides an intuitive and interactive way to explore complex mathematical concepts.
+This project provides an intuitive and interactive way to explore complex mathematical concepts

 ## Table of Contents